slinkity/slinkity/docs/src/docs/styling.md

 title: Styling
 ---

-You may be used to setting up SCSS compilers or pipelines by hand in 11ty.
+You may be used to setting up SCSS compilers or PostCSS pipelines by hand in 11ty.
 With Slinkity, we say... no more!
-Let's learn how to wire up your favor flavor of SCSS using little-to-no config with Vite.
+Let's learn how to wire up your favorite flavor of CSS using little-to-no config with Vite.

 ## Load stylesheets